rajeevkumar901/FocusFlow/README.md

 ## Overview

 FocusFlow is an all-in-one Android application designed to help users monitor, control, and improve their mobile usage habits.
-By combining real-time app usage tracking, focus session management, app blocking, cloud-synced goal tracking, and mindful productivity tools in a single native solution, FocusFlow supports healthier digital habits and a more balanced relationship with technology[1].
+By combining real-time app usage tracking, focus session management, app blocking, cloud-synced goal tracking, and mindful productivity tools in a single native solution, FocusFlow supports healthier digital habits and a more balanced relationship with technology.

 ## Features